jsantiago611/firefox-styled/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: Insurance Websites that attract leads + Work for you
+    title: Insurance Websites that attract leads and Work for you
     subtitle: ''
     content: >
       Use our delightful **easy-to-use** service to manage a beautiful, modern,